The ELF file format

 Each relocation implies a symbol lookup.

-or both) is included in the file (and available at runtime) in order to speed up the symbol lookup.
+This search is in O(#modules).
+For each executable or shared-object, a hash table (DT_HASH, DT_GNU_HASH or both) is included in the file (and available at runtime) in order to speed up the symbol lookup.

 Flags

-flag is present, a given shared-object will always use its local definitions before definitions from another shared-object or the executable. - If the
+DF_SYMBOLICflag is present, a given shared-object will always use its local definitions before definitions from another shared-object or the executable. - If the

-[37] flag is present, text relocations are used: relocation are done in non-writable segment (usually this is text segment) and the dynamic linker might need to make the text segment temporarily writable.
+DF_TEXTREL[37] flag is present, text relocations are used: relocation are done in non-writable segment (usually this is text segment) and the dynamic linker might need to make the text segment temporarily writable.
 It is usually not present because it prevents sharing of the text segment between different processes.
-DF_BIND_NOW
+DF_BIND_NOW(ld -z now) disabled lazy relocations for the generated executable or shared-object.

 Initialisation and termination functions